Sungmin-Joo/Graduation-Project/README.md

 This is the software source code for edu_dot team (the graduation project) of the Korea Polytechnic University.
-The "dip" folder is located under "/home/pi/" in "Raspberry Pi".
+The "dip" dir is located under "/home/pi/" in "Raspberry Pi".
-The "Eud.dot_first_confirm" folder contains some of the code that was first reviewed.(I thought it was a memory.)
+The "Eud.dot_first_confirm" dir contains some of the code that was first reviewed.(I thought it was a memory.)
-The "development process" folder contains the development process of the main source code.
+The "development process" dir contains the development process of the main source code.
-The "demo" folder contains videos and pictures that actually work
+The "demo" dir contains videos and pictures that actually work

 ## o Awards and Honors
 * 2019 창의적 사업계획서 경진대회       - 우수상